North America to boost semiconductor industry, doubts persist on Mexico energy policy | Politics

 On Monday, Canadian International Trade Minister Mary Ng put across concerns about Mexico's energy policies and their potential effects on Canadian investments in a meeting with Mexican Economy Minister Raquel Buenrostro.
 Ng said it was important to find a "mutually acceptable resolution" to the dispute, and also flagged concerns about the treatment of Canadian mining companies in Mexico.

 The three leaders will issue public statements after their talks at the National Palace in Mexico City.
-Biden and Trudeau were meeting earlier on Tuesday.
-In public remarks as that started, Biden said they would discuss the drive towards renewables.
+Biden and Trudeau met earlier on Tuesday, during which the U.S. leader said he would visit Canada in March, according to the White House.
+In public remarks as their meeting started, Biden said they would discuss the drive towards renewables.

 "We should be the clean energy powerhouse in the world," he told Trudeau.
 Biden also stressed "strengthening our supply chains so that no one can arbitrarily hold us up."